-Note: This configuration only applies when overcloud_dib_build_host_images (set in \${KAYOBE_CONFIG_PATH}/overcloud-dib.yml) is not changed to true.
+Note: This configuration only applies when overcloud_dib_build_host_images (set in \${KAYOBE_CONFIG_PATH}/overcloud-dib.yml) is changed to false.

 Bifrost uses Diskimage builder (DIB) to build a root disk image that is deployed to overcloud hosts when they are provisioned.
 The following options configure how this image is built.
 Consult the Diskimage-builder documentation for further information on building disk images.